 Cultural differences and a lack of institutional control over external organizations abroad may expose travelers to discrimination, harassment, or sexual misconduct while traveling internationally.
 Contact the Office of Equal Opportunity to discuss related concerns.

 Many departments require employees traveling internationally to complete a spend authorization in Workday prior to incurring travel-related expenses.
 Consult your procurement & expense specialist or the Create Spend Authorization or Cash Advance for Departments job aid.

 Restrictions & Allowable Expenses

-The Controller's Department provides guidance on restrictions and allowable expenses for foreign travel.
+Visit the Controller's department Travel Information page for guidance on restrictions and allowable expenses for foreign travel.

 - Incurring expenses in foreign currency with a fluctuating exchange rate